pmatulis/oasis/index.md

 ### Acknowledgements

 These teachings would not be possible without the efforts and lifelong dedication of many individuals.
-The following is a recent history lineage chart:
+The following is a simplified lineage chart:

 ```
 Wang Xiangzhai